cassiancc/Item-Descriptions/README.md

 Item Descriptions supports descriptions for enchantments as well, with descriptions for every vanilla enchantments included.
 Item Descriptions prefers its own descriptions, but will support mods that support [Enchantment Descriptions](https://modrinth.com/mod/enchantment-descriptions) out of the box.

+## Effect Descriptions

+Item Descriptions supports descriptions for enchantments as well, with descriptions for every vanilla enchantments included.
+Item Descriptions prefers its own descriptions, but will support mods that support [Effect Descriptions](https://modrinth.com/mod/effect-descriptions) out of the box.

 ## Installation

 Item Descriptions is a completely clientside mod for Fabric and NeoForge.